silentworks/thoughts/_posts/2015-08-27-lazy-loading-controller-action.md

 }
 {% endhighlight %}

+### Using the Action out of ADR

+There are cases where you might be following the [ADR pattern](http://pmjones.io/adr/) and only have one Action Class per route.
+For this you can easily refactor and ctrl click the class in order to navigate to the definition if you are using PHP 5.5 class name resolution.

+{% highlight php %}
+<?php
+$app->get('/', JohnnyFiveHelloAction::class);

+$app->get('/world', JohnnyFiveSayAction::class)
+    ->setName('world');
+{% endhighlight %}

+There are resons noted on the ADR pattern website about why this is a good approach and what the benefits are.

 If you have a different way of handling this and would like to share, please do so in the comments below.